omrihar/personal-website/README.md

 doesn't work, change the colors.
 Since they are stored in `stylus` variables it's not very difficult to replace later on.

+ Since I'm not a designer and coming up with a complete concept of the layout as I want it proved to be difficult, I decided to start working on the content and later on incrementally improve the design as well.